Properties Quick Reference

 panl.multivalue.<lpse_code>

 This property is generated from the Solr managed schema file and configures the Panl field to be multivalued.
+It indicates that the Solr field definition in the managed schema file has the attribute of multiValued set to true.

 Scope